dell/PyU4V/docs/source/quick_start.rst

 If there is any functionality that is provided by the Unisphere REST API that is not yet implemented in PyU4V, it is possible to create a custom function which use the above functions to make use of that functionality.
-For information on the Unisphere REST API please its related documentation.
+For information on the Unisphere REST API please consult its related documentation.
+You can get the Unisphere for PowerMax REST documentation by navigating to a URL in your local instance of Unisphere for PowerMax.
+Navigate to ``https://{ip}:{port}/univmax/restapi/docs`` where ``{ip}`` is the IP address of your Unisphere server and ``{port}`` is the port it is listening on.
+A zip file will be downloaded to your computer containing complete Unisphere REST endpoint documentation.

 To find out more information on the any PyU4V calls refer to the supporting function documentation in the :doc:`api` , there are also programmers